MS-IMAP -- A Multi-Scale Graph Embedding Approach for Interpretable Manifold Learning: Appendix

-(i) \textbf{Encoding Method 1}: The first encoding method involves concatenating the multi-scale representation of all features and filters (associated with different scales) into a single vector representation for each point.
+In addition to the 3D-Tensor based encoding presented in the main body of the paper, one may also examine a simple encoding method that involves concatenating the multi-scale representation of all features and filters (associated with different scales) into a single vector representation for each point.
 This results in a matrix representation denoted as $\psi_{\mathbf{x}}$.
+We detail the encoding and optimization employed for this method (coined method 1).
 Note that we designate the concatenation using $\left | \right |$, with

 denoting the concatenation of the vectors corresponding to the multi-scale representation $\psi_{{f}_{i}}(s_k,:)$ and $\psi_{{f}_{j}}(s_k,:)$.
-For method (i) (also noted as method 1) where all features and all scales are concatenated together, the resulting matrix $\psi_{\mathbf{x}}$ can be represented as
+For method 1 all features and all scales are concatenated together, the resulting matrix $\psi_{\mathbf{x}}$ can be represented as

 where $\psi_{\mathbf{x}} \in \mathbb{R}^{KD}\times\mathbb{R}^{N}$.